-Today, anesthesia is administered for most surgeries.
-The procedure is performed in a hospital, an ambulatory surgery center, or a doctor’s office.
+Anesthesia is administered for most surgeries today, whether the procedure is performed in a hospital, an ambulatory surgery center, or a doctor’s office.
 Anesthesiologists and other surgical or medical staff members have a duty to avoid mistakes by not rushing or cutting corners while patients are under the influence of anesthesia in preoperative, surgical, recovery, and post-operative settings.
+When that duty is breached, the results can be devastating and life-altering.

-For every one million patients who undergo surgery, seven people die as a result of anesthesia errors.
-If you have undergone surgery or a medical procedure that required you to be under anesthesia and you have residual side-effects, you may be eligible to receive a settlement to compensate for the financial losses you have sustained due to lack of income and incurred medical bills.
+If you have undergone surgery or a medical procedure that required you to be under anesthesia and you have residual side effects, you may be eligible to receive a settlement to compensate for the financial losses you have sustained due to lack of income and incurred medical bills.
+At Wagner Reese, our anesthesia error attorneys in Indianapolis understand how to investigate, prepare, and litigate complex medical malpractice cases, and we are ready to fight for the full compensation you deserve.

 How Do Anesthesia Mistakes Happen?